MP Estate Planning UK

 How does inheritance tax affect wealth distribution and social mobility?

-When should I consult a solicitor for estate planning?
+When should I consult a specialist for estate planning?

 What are the royal family’s estate planning approaches, and how can they inform my own planning?